 Advantages of DAS

-- DAS is often free for people paying debts under an approved debt payment programme (DPP).
+- It is often free for people paying debts under an approved debt payment programme (DPP).
 However, not all are free and some money advisers will charge for this.

-- Using DAS successfully will show that you’ve learned valuable money management skills.
+- Completing this debt solution successfully will show that you’ve learned valuable money management skills.
 You will be able to start afresh and make your financial future easier for you to manage.

 DAS prevents court enforcement

 Sometimes, due to unforeseen changes in people’s circumstances they are unable to meet their contractual obligations.
 If that happens, the courts may step in and, for example, order someone to pay for the goods they bought on credit.